dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 3: Amateur scientist (Hospital)
 ....more with Come later...

--Side Quest: Some dude is causing trouble, demanding Vaccine for his girlfriend
+- Side Quest: Some dude is causing trouble, demanding Vaccine for his girlfriend
--Outcome: 1: Shoot him
+- Outcome: 1: Shoot him
           2: Pressure your collegue to give him vaccine
           3: Negotiate with the dude
           4: Neutual, Ignore the matter, saving the world is better than saving kitty stuck in a tree.

 - Main Quest 2.0: The player has been ordered by the commander to go to Bronx and search for clues regarding his capture.
 - in his apartment.